IBM-Cloud/terraform-provider-ibm/website/docs/index.html.markdown

 * `region` - (optional) The IBM Cloud region.
 You can also source it from the `BM_REGION` (higher precedence) or `BLUEMIX_REGION` environment variable.
 The default value is `us-south`.

 Note: `BLUEMIX_REGION` is not supported for Infrastructure Service.
 If you want to create Infrastructure Service resource in another region, you need to set the RIAAS_ENDPOINT for that region.
 To get the supported endpoint , RUN `ic is regions`.
-This will be fixed in future releases.

 * `resource_group` - (optional) The Resource Group ID.
 You can also source it from the `BM_RESOURCE_GROUP` (higher precedence) or `BLUEMIX_RESOURCE_GROUP` environment variable.